How to create an After Effects rendering bot

-We as creatives are very good at creating videos that are nicely designed, engaging and purposeful.
+We as creatives are very good at creating videos that are nicely designed, engaging, and meaningful.
 Our comfort zone is a blank slate where we get to create.
-What’s not our comfort zone is creating 100s of variations of the same video we once did.
+But when it comes to scaling video production and automation to create dozens of different video versions, that’s where we tend to freeze, and revert to the default - doing this manually.

-That’s i’m writing this article.
-It will show you how to create an After Effects render bot which will pump out 100s of different video variations automatically – while you are on a lunch break.
+That’s why I’m glad you landed on this article.
+I want to show you how you can create an After Effects render server which will pump out hundreds of different video variations automatically – while you are on a lunch break.
+Worry not, the learning curve is not that steep.

-Two options for creating an After Effects render bot
+Two options for creating a online After Effects render server

 The second option is Plainly.
 It’s a Web Based video automation tool for After Effects.
 It allows you to create one After Effects project, upload it to Plainly and render 100s of video variations automatically.
 It’s basically an online After Effects rendering bot - and it will save you hours and hours of your time.